Algorithm that decodes the "neural code" of genius

 the tendency to focus on minor aspects and specifics, characterized by thoroughness and concentration on specific details.
 In scientific work, attention to detail manifests in researchers' commitment to thorough and comprehensive analysis of objects and phenomena.
 In communication, attention to detail appears in the thoroughness of conveyed information and the handling of specific facts.

-It's important to understand that the identified characteristics represent the child's innate potential, which requires not only discovery but also targeted development and consistent reinforcement to form fully functional skills.
 Unique combinations of these characteristics create an overall picture of the intellectual and behavioral profile, where individual abilities mutually enhance each other, expanding opportunities for the child's achievement and development.

 Understanding these relationships allows us to build an optimal strategy for unlocking genius potential in the identified areas.
 It should be noted that maximizing the abilities discovered by the Quantum G test requires specialized education tailored to the individual characteristics of the child.